CLdelisle/QRITTERS/README.md

 The second notebook, [II_Reversible_CA.ipynb](II_Reversible_CA.ipynb), describes the classical automaton Critters, and implements it in Python.

 The third notebook, [III_Quantum_CA.ipynb](III_Quantum_CA.ipynb), then defines our simple "quantized" version of Critters ("Qritters").
 The implementation of Qritters as a simulated quantum circuit is given here, using Python and [Qiskit](https://qiskit.org).
-The quantum glider scattering is carried out, and the gliders are shown to be entangled with one another.
+The quantum glider scattering is carried out, and we show some evidence that the gliders are entangled with one another.

 ## What's next for Qritters?
-There are various things that may be on the horizon for this project.
-Perhaps the most obvious thing to investigate is the fact that the quantization procedure used here is far from unique.
-There are many ways to "quantize" a model of this sort.
-Notably, the current exploration of Qritters doesn't really exploit the fact that quantum mechanics is inherently formulated using <i>complex</i> numbers.
-Indeed the unitary time evolution operator in the Qritters Universe is entirely <i>real</i> in the computational basis, and we have so far only dealt with simple superpositions of computational basis states.
-It would then be interesting to explore modifications to the Qritters update rule which generate superposition, or to explore dynamics in other bases.
+Right now the next thing on the to-do list is to modify the experiment to show quantum interference in the measurement statistics of the gliders.